A high-performing product management team is incomplete without the discerning eye of a product marketer.

 So, apart from the tactical and strategical experience, a product marketer should have the interpersonal skills to communicate across the organization.

-Here are a few product marketing manager interview questions to help you understand the thought processes, work ethics, team skills, values, motivations, and self-awareness of the candidates.
+Here are a few product marketing interview questions to help you understand the thought processes, work ethics, team skills, values, motivations, and self-awareness of the candidates.

 - What inspired you to pursue a career in marketing?